Institute for Human-Centered Artificial Intelligence (HAI)

 Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution, Senior Fellow at the Freeman Spogli Institute for International Studies, and Professor, by courtesy, of Political Science

 Current Research and Scholarly InterestsU.S. intelligence, cybersecurity, political risk, grand strategy

 Before Stanford, he worked on global AI talent flows and security risks at the Center for Security and Emerging Technology and public education policy at the Riley Institute Center for Education and Leadership.
-Daniel holds an M.A. in Security Studies from Georgetown University, where he concentrated on technology policy and a B.A. in Politics & International Affairs from Furman University.
+Daniel holds a Master's in Security Studies from Georgetown University's Walsh School of Foreign Service, where he concentrated on technology policy, and a Bachelor's from Furman University.

 Assistant Professor of Biomedical Data Science and, by courtesy, of Computer Science and of Electrical Engineering

 Current Research and Scholarly InterestsMy group works on both foundations of statistical machine learning and applications in biomedicine and healthcare.
 We develop new technologies that make ML more accountable to humans, more reliable/robust and reveals core scientific insights.